Testing your contract

 Clarinet will generate a test file for each contract you instantiate using the

-clarinet new contract
+clarinet contract new

 command.
 In the folder tests